 Nusa Penida is a dreamy paradise to visit when you’re in Bali, Indonesia.
-How can you resist the neverending beauty of the blue waters, cliffside landscapes, waterfalls, endless beaches, and fewer crowds on this island?
+How can you resist the neverending beauty of the blue waters, cliffside landscapes, waterfalls, endless beaches, bucket list experiences, and fewer crowds on this island?

 While spending at least 2 days in Nusa Penida is the perfect amount of time to relax and lounge around, you have to think about how you’ll travel around the island.

 The best way to get around Nusa Penida is by riding a motorbike and only if you have the experience to drive one!
 This is key!
 The island is larger at 202.8 km2 compared to the neighboring two Nusa Islands – Nusa Lembongan and Nusa Ceningan.
 (It’s much easier to drive in Lembongan and Ceningan.)
 Certain areas in Nusa Penida are bumpy and filled with potholes so they can get quite sketchy.